Syria downs Turkish jet, Ankara to act decisively

 Assad's foes have accused troops and Shabbiha militiamen of perpetrating many abuses against civilians, including mass killings, in the uprising that began in March last year with peaceful protests against four decades of Assad family rule.

 "The wounded were taken to houses and are trapped there.
-They cannot be transported to hospitals because troops and Shabbiha are surrounding the neighborhood," one of them said.
+They cannot be transported to hospitals because troops and Shabbiha are surrounding the neighbourhood," one of them said.

 Aleppo, along with central Damascus, had stayed relatively quiet in the early months of the revolt that engulfed many other provincial cities, but unrest has gradually spread there too.